hyperledger-archives/burrow/NOTES.md

+This is a major (pre-1.0.0) release that introduces the ability to change the validator set through GovTx, transaction execution history, and fuller GRPC endpoint.

 #### Breaking changes
 - Address format has been changed (by Tendermint and we have followed suite) - conversion is possible but simpler to regenerated keys
 - JSON-RPC interface has been removed